embeddr-net/embeddr-cli/README.md

 uv run embeddr serve --reload
 ```

-> This repo does not include the [frontend](https://github.com/embeddr-net/embeddr-frontend)
+> While releases do include the [frontend](https://github.com/embeddr-net/embeddr-frontend), this repo does not.
 >
 > You can run a [development frontend](https://github.com/embeddr-net/embeddr-frontend?tab=readme-ov-file#Development) or download the [latest version](https://github.com/embeddr-net/embeddr-frontend/releases) and extract it into `embeddr-cli/src/web/`